- Property Search

 The 2015 Notices of Appraised Value will be mailed on Monday, April 27, 2015, with the exception of accounts receiving the agricultural special use valuation, personal property, industrial, and mineral accounts.
 The remaining Notices of Appraised Value are scheduled to be mailed between May 11 – June 1, 2015.

-If you do not agree with your valuation, you must file a written notice of protest in order to discuss your valuation with an appraiser.
+If you do not agree with your valuation AND YOUR PROTEST DEADLINE DATE IS AFTER JUNE 1, you must file a written notice of protest in order to discuss your valuation with an appraiser.
 If you received a Notice of Appraised Value, the Property Tax Notice of Protest form was enclosed.
 CLICK HERE for a copy of the Notice of Protest if you did not receive a Notice of Appraised Value.
 You may also file a protest by email (to ensure your protest is processed properly, please do not send a protest to any email other than firstname.lastname@example.org).
 You must include your PID or Account number, name and mailing address, telephone number(s), and the reason for your protest (value too high, value not equal with other similar properties, exemption denied, etc.)

 Once you file a Notice of Protest with our office by the deadline date (the deadline is June 1, 2015 unless your Notice of Appraised Value specifies a different date), you will be scheduled a hearing before the Appraisal Review Board, and an appraiser will call you to discuss your property valuation.
 If you and the appraiser are able to resolve your protest, please cancel your hearing before the Appraisal Review Board.